What Is a Hank Aaron 715th Home Run Ticket Stub Worth?

 Ticket stubs from Hank Aaron's 715th home run game are genuinely rare at market.
 While 53,775 fans attended the game, most did not preserve their stubs, and those that did survive have been collected by institutions and private collectors over the past five decades.
 Authenticated stubs in good condition have sold for $1,000-$5,000 at auction, with exceptional examples potentially commanding even more.

 The value depends heavily on condition and authentication.
 A crisp, well-preserved stub that can be verified as authentic will command the highest prices.
 Even stubs in moderate condition carry significant value given the historical importance of the event.
+For comparison, while the most valuable Yankees ticket stubs can reach similar price ranges, the Aaron 715 stub stands alone in terms of its historical and cultural significance.

 Full Tickets vs. Stubs